Discrimination / LGBTQ+ rights / Police / Police Discrimination / What if I'm arrested?

 Why do I need to identify my gender in police custody?

-There are certain stages during the custody process which have to take account of your gender.
-Therefore, these stages will be different for you depending on your gender identity.
+Certain stages during the custody process will be different for you depending on your gender identity.

 These stages include: